Logo

 Can you use a Lifetime ISA if your partner is already a homeowner?

-Thankfully, it is possible to use a Lifetime ISA to buy your first home, even if your partner is already a homeowner.
+Yes, it is possible to use a Lifetime ISA to buy your first home, even if your partner is already a homeowner.
 This is because rather than being connected to properties, Lifetime ISAs are connected to people.
 Your home-owning partner won’t be able to use a Lifetime ISA for their next property purchase, but you will.

 Something to keep in mind, though, is that you can’t use a Lifetime ISA to buy a property worth more than £450,000 - even if you live in London.
-Money you save in a Lifetime ISA can only be used for an eligible home purchase or retirement.
+The money you save in a Lifetime ISA can only be used for an eligible home purchase or retirement.
 Withdraw it for anything else and you’ll be hit by a 25% fee.
 Meaning, if you save your deposit in a LISA and later decide to buy a property worth more than £450,000, you’ll be penalised for withdrawing the money and putting it towards a more expensive home.

 Is it easier to get a mortgage as a second time buyer?

+You might assume that since your partner is a homeowner already, it’ll be easier for them to get a mortgage… and therefore easier for you to get a mortgage too.
 Unfortunately, the fact your partner is a second time buyer makes very little difference to the application.
 Lenders will look at both yours and your partner’s finances as a whole, taking into account your joint income, deposit and expenses before deciding how much you can afford to borrow for a mortgage.

 Some second time buyers can find it difficult to get a mortgage, particularly if their finances have changed since they bought their first home.
 If your partner has become self-employed, started a new job recently or is pregnant/on maternity leave, these are all things that can influence their mortgage eligibility.
 Thankfully, using a mortgage broker can help you overcome most home buying obstacles.